j-manli/j-manli.github.io/investigations/emberforge-source-code-theft.md

 rundll32.exe > notepad.exe
 ```

-This helped establish that the attacker wasn't staying within the original DLL execution path and was already moving into alternate processes.
+That does not stand on its own as the most important event in the case, but it matters because it shows the attacker was already moving away from the initial DLL execution path and into alternate processes.

 <img width="1281" height="481" alt="Q15_Dropper_payload_update_in_public_after_dll_run" src="https://github.com/user-attachments/assets/9f632651-c7a7-4469-bf4e-58b6709e0c29" />